Saqibaqeel/HeartDiseasePrediction/README.md

 - Python
 - Scikit-learn
 - Pandas
-- Jupyter Notebook (for development and analysis)
+- colab Notebook (for development and analysis)

 ## Getting Started
 To get started with this project, follow these steps: